awatson1978/ckcc/readme.md

-## active-user-demo
+## pathology report demo

-An ActiveRecord reference implementation using Meteor, AutoForms, and aiming for a Day Made of Glass user interface.
-Part of the Glass UI subproject of the Clinical Meteor Track.
+ActiveRecord, ActiveEntry, Collaborations, and more.
+A rewrite of the Clincial Trials and MedBook-CRFs applications.

 =========================
 #### Installation